env3d-lessons/linux-bash-scripting/README.md

 using curl, here's an article that may help: https://matthewsetter.com/check-if-file-is-available-with-curl/

-Below is a code snippet that outputs 'ok' if a particular webpage exists on langara.ca using the technique described in the above article
+Below is a code snippet that outputs 'ok' if a particular url exists on using the technique described in the above article

 ```
-CODE=$(curl -o /dev/null --silent -Iw '%{http_code}' https://langara.ca/programs-and-courses/index.html)
+CODE=$(curl -o /dev/null --silent -Iw '%{http_code}' https://www.capilanou.ca/favicon.ico)
 if [[ $CODE == '200' ]]
 then
     echo 'ok'